esl/MongooseIM/doc/Basic-configuration.md

     * **Description:** Path to the authentication script used by `external` auth module.
 Script API specification can be found in [[External authentication script]].

 * **tls_config** - feature
-    * **Description:** Allows enabling StartTLS feature in client-to-server XMPP connections.
-Just remove '%%' prefix and set path to PEM file containing certificate and (not protected by password) private key in X.509 format.
+    * **Description:** Allows enabling the StartTLS feature in client-to-server XMPP connections.
+Just remove '%%' prefix and set path to the PEM file containing certificate and (not protected by password) private key in X.509 format.

 * **zlib** - feature
     * **Description:** Controls the zlib compression feature for client-to-server XMPP connections.
 To enable it, remove '%%' prefix.
 You can define a limit for output data size to prevent killing the server with [zlib bomb](http://xmpp.org/resources/security-notices/uncontrolled-resource-consumption-with-highly-compressed-xmpp-stanzas/).
 Set it to `unlimited` to bypass the check (**not recommended**).